pablodecm/phd_thesis/src/103_chapter_3.md

-integrated luminosity during the data taking period $\mathcal{L}_\textrm{int}$ divided by the total number of bunch crossings, thus the expected value for number of observations $n_\mathcal{C}$ after an event selection that reduces enough the contribution of non-hard processes $\mathbb{1}_\mathcal{C} (\boldsymbol{x})$ can also be expressed as:
+integrated luminosity during the data taking period $\mathcal{L}_\textrm{int}$ divided by the total number of bunch crossings, thus the expected value for number of observations $n_\mathcal{C}$ after an event selection that reduces to a negligible fraction the contribution of non-hard processes $\mathbb{1}_\mathcal{C} (\boldsymbol{x})$ can also be expressed as:
 $$
 \mathop{\mathbb{E}}_{D \sim p ( D |\boldsymbol{\theta} )}